Johnny Weissmuller: Swimming career

 Weissmuller tried out for swimming coach Bill Bachrach, then associated with the Illinois Athletic Club.
 Impressed with what he saw, Bachrach took Weissmuller under his wing, and served as a strong father figure and mentor for Johnny.
-On August 6, 1921, Weissmuller swam on of first meets, entering and winning four Amateur Athletic Union races.
+On August 6, 1921, Weissmuller swam one of first meets, entering and winning four Amateur Athletic Union races.
 He set his first two world records at the A.A.U.
 Nationals on September 27, 1921, in the 100m and 150yd events.

 On July 9, 1922, Weissmuller broke Duke Kahanamoku's world record in the 100-meter freestyle, swimming it in 58.6 seconds.

 Olympics

 He won the title for the 100-meter freestyle at the 1924 Summer Olympics, beating Kahanamoku for the gold medal.
 He also won the 400-meter freestyle and was a member of the winning U.S. team in the 4×200-meter relay.

 Four years later, at the 1928 Summer Olympics in Amsterdam, he won another two gold medals.
 It was during this period that Weissmuller became an enthusiast for John Harvey Kellogg's holistic lifestyle views on nutrition, enemas and exercise.
 He went to Kellogg's Battle Creek, Michigan, sanatorium to dedicate its new 120-foot swimming pool, and break one of his own previous swimming records after adopting the vegetarian diet prescribed by Kellogg.

 In 1927, Weissmuller set a new world record of 51.0 seconds in the 100-yard freestyle, which stood for 17 years.
 He improved it to 48.5 seconds at Billy Rose World's Fair Aquacade in 1940, aged 36, but this result was discounted, as he was competing as a professional.

 As a member of the U.S. men's national water polo team, he won a bronze medal at the 1924 Summer Olympics.
 He also competed in the 1928 Olympics, where the U.S. team finished in seventh place.

 In all, Weissmuller won five Olympic gold medals and one bronze medal, 52 United States national championships, and set 67 world records.
 He was the first man to swim the 100-meter freestyle under one minute and the 440-yard freestyle under five minutes.
 He never lost a race and retired with an unbeaten amateur record.
 In 1950, he was selected by the Associated Press as the greatest swimmer of the first half of the 20th century.

 During the 1930s, before he acted as Tarzan, Weissmuller was a swimming instructor at the Miami Biltmore Hotel.
 He broke a world record at the Biltmore pool.